zama-ai/concrete/concrete-boolean/README.md

 At the end of the computation, the server returns the encryption of the result to the user.

 ## Quick Example
- The following piece of code shows how to generate keys and run a swall Boolean circuit homomorphically.
+ The following piece of code shows how to generate keys and run a small Boolean circuit homomorphically.

  ```rust